faymaz/LevHaci/README.md

 LevHacı is a specialized perfboard (protoboard) design application developed for electronic circuit designers.
 Built with Java and JavaFX, it provides a modern interface for creating professional circuit layouts.

-## What is LevHacı?

-"LevHacı" is a Turkish word meaning "board maker".
-This application allows you to design electronic circuits on perfboards using various electronic components with precision and ease.

 ## Screenshot

 ![LevHacı Application Screenshot 1](LevHaci.jpg)